Azure/AppService/CONTRIBUTING.md

 # Instructions for posting content

-> For **Antares team** members only.
-You will need write access to create pull request.
-Email Jason Freeberg with any questions or to request access.
+## Access

+1. Get contributor access to the repository.
+Email Jason Freeberg with your GitHub username.
+This will allow you to submit pull requests without creating and maintaining your own fork of the repository.

 ## Environment Setup